WesselKroos/youtube-ambilight/README.md

 4. After you've modified a file in the `/src` folder follow these steps:
     1. In the terminal/commandline enter `yarn build`
     2. In Chrome go to the url [chrome://extensions/](chrome://extensions/) and click the refresh/update button in the card of the extension.

-## New features: progress
-- [x] FPS counter
-- [x] Start ambilight with the MutationObserver
-- [x] Switch darkmode with the MutationObserver
-- [x] Reset to light mode (Setting is automatically enabled)
-- [x] Don't apply ambilight styling in light theme
-- [x] Hide horizontal black bars setting
-- [x] Surrounding content shadow setting
-- [x] Error reporting
-- [x] Check optimizations on a laptop like the async rendering of the canvas
-- [x] debanding (noise levels)
-- [x] Combine scale & hide horizontal black bars settings
-- [x] Group settings
-- [x] Restore VR exclusion
-- [x] Remove ambilight bleeding on the browser edges since Chrome 73
-- [x] Split shadow settings into opacity and size
-- [x] Resize, stop, start, other source events performance
-- [x] Fix styles error Sentry
-- [x] Fullscreen slider knob size
-- [x] Turn FPS on/off even when ambilight is turned off
-- [x] Render ambilight when paused
-- [x] Smooth Motion with seeking support
-- [x] Fix framedrop when cutting of the black bars in version 2.27.1 vs 2.27
-- [x] Make sure the new buffers dont crash Chrome on lower end devices and it's still smooth on laptops (opacity: 0; stackoverflows the gpu memory)
-- [x] Temporary turn off the video sync canvas when the framerate is to low
-- [x] Turn on the Ambilight extension on existing tabs after the installation.
-This way a refresh is not needed anymore
-- [x] Ambilight directions setting (top, right, bottom, left)
-- [x] Firefox: resizing and restore from inactive browser
-- [ ] Add a timeout and timeoutCallback to the waitForDomElement function
-- [ ] Adjust the lowest spread setting to rendering only one canvas element
-- [ ] Buffer frames in video sync mode for smoother motion in the video
-- [ ] Fix antialiasing in video sync mode.
-Example: https://youtu.be/e8SkIex2zXk?t=76 https://www.youtube.com/watch?v=PaErPyEnDvk
-- [ ] Firefox: blur(100px) max workaround: Add a second element with blur(100px)